Title

 Executive Order No. 138 mandates the full devolution of certain executive functions to local government units, enhancing their capacity to deliver basic services and promoting local autonomy while establishing a Committee on Devolution to oversee the transition and implementation process.

-The main policy goal is to fully support decentralization to empower local government units (LGUs) to deliver basic services and critical facilities, promote local economic growth, and ensure accountability, professionalism, and transparency of local leaders.
+The National Government commits to decentralization to (i) develop LGU capabilities to deliver basic social services and critical facilities, increase productivity/employment, and promote local economic growth, and (ii) ensure accountability, competence, professionalism, transparency through institutional systems and strengthened local capacities.

 Analyze Cases Smarter, Faster